 Flavonoids may also be very helpful when it comes to protecting and treating skin disorders.
-As we have seen above, they can be a potent anti-inflammatory and antioxidant agents, which is great for the skin.
+As we have seen above, they can be potent anti-inflammatory and antioxidant agents, which is great for the skin.
 But they have also been found to be protective against depigmentation, sun damage and the effects of aging on the skin.

 While flavonoids, including cannaflavins, are clearly potent and therapeutically active chemicals, it’s still early when it comes to using cannaflavins as a treatment for specific conditions.
-Research, so far, has been limited when it comes to human testing of specific treatments, and there are other barriers to developing these treatments as well.
+Research, so far, has been limited when it comes to human testing of specific flavonoid treatments, and there are other barriers to developing these treatments as well.

 Still, the preliminary studies already available are beginning to inspire more researchers to investigate these helpful chemicals.
-Some are even looking at how to grow more cannaflavins per plant, to create more cost-effective ways to obtain cannaflavins.
-Hopefully, with time, scientists will be able to learn more about how to produce and use cannaflavins in more targeted ways and begin to offer flavonoid based treatments for specific conditions.
+Some are even looking at how to grow more cannaflavins per plant, to create more cost effective ways to obtain cannaflavins.
+Hopefully with time, scientists will be able to learn more about how to produce and use cannaflavins in more targeted ways, and begin to offer flavonoid based treatments for specific conditions.

 In the meantime, you can still enjoy the benefits of cannaflavins in your cannabis, as one part of the entourage effect from your flower.
 These cannaflavins only make up about 0.014% of the plant’s weight—but that doesn’t mean they aren’t making a difference!